jekelundh/cakephp-je/README.md

 <!-- tocstop -->

-CakePHP Sample App on OpenShift
+CakePHP Sample App on OpenShift edited by JE
 ===============================
 # JE NEW name
 ######